 Although both types of policies protect you against any business liability resulting from lawsuits, they differ in the type of risk they cover.

 What is covered under a business owner’s policy?

 What are the benefits of workers’ compensation insurance?

-Regardless of what the policy covers (the specific requirements are set by individual states), you as the employer are required to cover the premiums.
+Regardless of what the policy covers (individual states set the specific requirements), you, as the employer, are required to cover the premiums.

 Do I need product liability insurance for my business?